X13-G44/NetUse/README.md

 # Status
 The program is so far executable and _almost_ completed.
 The only 2 improvements I can think of are an **encryption** of the passwords and a **selection list** of the recently opened configuration files "Recently Opened Files".

+# About the IDE
+The project was created using Visual Studio 2022.
+The language used is C# and the framework is .NET Framework 4.8.

 # Licensing
 GNU Affero General Public License v3.0